 "Red-shirting"

-If your child is in preschool, even public preschool, you do NOT notify to homeschool.
-You simply tell the school you are removing your child.
+Simply tell the school you are removing your child.
 See more in the Homeschooling FAQ doc.

 For visual learners, you can see an example completed form here, but do read through this section so that you understand the why's on each step shown.